Advertisement

 10. Chocolate roof tiles

 Sticking with the DIY theme, une tuile in French does indeed mean a roof tile.
 But it also refers to the delicious little curved biscuits of the same name.
-They get their name due to their distinctive shape - made by draping the oven-warm biscuits over a curved surface.
+They get their name due to their distinctive shape - made by draping the oven-warm biscuits over a curved surface - which resembles a traditional clay roof tile.

 More